Western New Guinea: Ethnicity

-In contrast to the rest of Indonesia, which are mostly dominated by Austronesian peoples, Papua as well as some part of Maluku are home to the Melanesians.
-The indigenous Papuans which are part of the Melanesians forms the majority of the population in the region.
-Many believe human habitation on the island dates to as early as 50,000 BC, and first settlement possibly dating back to 60,000 years ago has been proposed.
+In contrast to the rest of Indonesia, which are mostly dominated by Austronesian peoples, Papua as well as some parts of Maluku are home to Melanesians.
+The indigenous Papuans (who are Melanesian) form the majority of the population in the region.
+Many believe human habitation on the island dates to as early as 50,000 BC, and it has been proposed that first settlement possibly dates back to 60,000 years ago.
 The island of New Guinea is presently populated by almost a thousand different tribal groups and a near-equivalent number of separate languages, which makes it the most linguistically diverse area in the world.
 Current evidence indicates that the Papuans (who constitute the majority of the island's peoples) are descended from the earliest human inhabitants of New Guinea.
 These original inhabitants first arrived in New Guinea at a time (either side of the Last Glacial Maximum, approx 21,000 years ago) when the island was connected to the Australian continent via a land bridge, forming the landmass of Sahul.
 These peoples had made the (shortened) sea-crossing from the islands of Wallacea and Sundaland (the present Malay Archipelago) by at least 40,000 years ago.

 The ancestral Austronesian peoples are believed to have arrived considerably later, approximately 3,500 years ago, as part of a gradual seafaring migration from Southeast Asia, possibly originating in Taiwan.
 Austronesian-speaking peoples colonized many of the offshore islands to the north and east of New Guinea, such as New Ireland and New Britain, with settlements also on the coastal fringes of the main island in places.
 Human habitation of New Guinea over tens of thousands of years has led to a great deal of diversity, which was further increased by the later arrival of the Austronesians and the more recent history of European and Asian settlement.